iharsh234/cadasta-platform/README.md

       pip install --user --upgrade ansible Vagrant-Manager helps you manage all your virtual machines in one place directly from the menubar.

+###For Windows
+Windows isn’t supported for the control machine